lucxws/pokemon-autocatcher/README.md

+# 📢 Update Hisuians were added, overall there are 16 Hisuians Pokémons
+# ⚠ Shadows will be the next to be added.

-# Discord Selfbot to catch pokémons
+#Discord Selfbot to catch pokémons
 # https://pokemonbot.com/

 # 💻Setup: